drhsqlite/fossil-mirror/www/javascript.md

-    The primary difference between these two for our purposes is that NoScript lets you select scripts to run on a page on a case-by-case basis, whereas uBlock Origin delegates those choices to a group of motivated volunteers who maintain whitelists and blacklists to control all of this; you can then override UBO’s stock rules as needed.
+    The primary difference between these two for our purposes is that NoScript lets you select scripts to run on a page on a case-by-case basis, whereas uBlock Origin delegates those choices to a group of motivated volunteers who maintain allow/block lists to control all of this; you can then override UBO’s stock rules as needed.

 10. “**My browser doesn’t even *have* a JavaScript interpreter.**”